New Jersey Devils: Jerseys

 The team colors are red, black and white, and they can be seen on both the home and road jerseys.
 The home jersey, which was the team's road jersey until the NHL swapped home and road colors in 2003, is dominantly red in color.
 There are three black and white stripes, one across each arm and prior to the 2017–18 season, one across the waist.
 The road jersey (the team's former home jersey) is white in color with a similar design, except that the three stripes are black and red.
 The shoulders are draped with black on both uniforms.
 Before the 1992–93 season, the uniforms were green and red with slightly different striping, leading some fans to affectionately refer to them as "Christmas colors".
 The color green was chosen to reflect New Jersey's nickname as "The Garden State" and the New Jersey Pine Barrens, home of the Jersey Devil.

 During the Lou Lamoriello era, the Devils refused to join the trend of teams unveiling third jerseys, and continued to do so well after Lamoriello left in 2015.
-Lamoriello had stated that he did not ever intend to introduce a third jersey for the Devils, saying, "I don't believe in it", Lamoriello said.
-"I strongly believe that you have to have one identity as a team.
+Lamoriello had stated that he did not ever intend to introduce a third jersey for the Devils, saying, "I don't believe in it.
+I strongly believe that you have to have one identity as a team.
 We want to create a feeling that our home and away jerseys are special and that it means something special to wear one."
 Unlike most teams, the Devils kept the same uniform design when the NHL switched to the Rbk Edge jerseys by Reebok for the 2007–08 season.

 On August 20, 2009, Lamoriello announced that the Devils would wear their classic red, white and green jerseys on their Saint Patrick's Day 2010 game against the Pittsburgh Penguins.
 Lamoriello stated, "The original red, green and white jerseys are a part of our history here in New Jersey.
 We have always been an organization that takes great pride in its tradition.
 This is something we believe our fans will enjoy for that one special night."
 Martin Brodeur wore a special replica helmet of the one from his first NHL game.
 The throwback jerseys continued to be used, including for games on or around St. Patrick's Day over three different seasons and in the 2014 Stadium Series against the Rangers, on January 26.